-A cash machine is located in the Racecourse buildings, so no need to dash into town!
+A cash machine is located in the Racecourse buildings.

 Under the age of 12 – Free entry to all events.
-Children should be accompanied by an adult and supervised throughout.
-Please note: only Official Festival Photographers may take pictures in The Den (children’s area) and The Westwood Sessions area.
+Children should be accompanied by an adult and supervised at all times.
+Please note: only Official Festival Photographers may take pictures in The Den (children’s area).

 Beverley Folk Festival aims to provide access to all entertainment on site.
 Events within the Racecourse buildings have disability access.
-It should be noted that the main concert marquees and Festival Village are located on a green field site – we will always endeavour to provide assistance where necessary.
+It should be noted that the main concert marquees and Festival Village are located on a green field site – assistance can be provided where necessary.

-Parking spaces for blue badge holders are available on site subject to space via Gate 2.
+Disabled parking spaces for blue badge holders are available on site (subject to space) via Gate 2.

 The site includes disability friendly toilets.

-Campers will be able to park next to their camping accommodation in a reserved area – please note, blue badges must be displayed in the vehicles windscreen at all times.
+Disabled campers will be able to park next to their camping accommodation in a reserved area – please note, blue badges are to be shown at all times.